 Goal 1: Smallest spacecraft ever launched into space to return a signal to Earth, to commemorate the Sputnik mission (Femto-Sputnik)

 Goal 2: First ever successful solar sail ChipSat, world's smallest solar sail spacecraft

 Goal 3: First ever successful demonstration of a laser sail in space (Glowworm)

 By conducting this exciting technology development program, we will gain vital knowledge for future deep space missions:

-I4IS would be able to put itself to the front of current laser propulsion and ChipSat research and could increase its chance to participate in further, larger projects funded by other parties.
-This will be an important step towards achieving of mission to “foster technical capabilities that will enable the construction and launch of interstellar spacecraft.”
+As a result, i4is would be able to put itself to the forefront of current laser propulsion and ChipSat research, and could increase its chance to participate in further, larger projects funded by other parties.
+This will be an important step towards our objective of achieving a mission to “foster technical capabilities that will enable the construction and launch of interstellar spacecraft.”